-The next sermon in our series Encountering Jesus through John’s Gospel, focusing on the beginning of chapter 13 and the call on each of our lives to be have servant hearted love for all that people God entrusts to us.
+The next sermon in our Encountering Jesus series through John’s Gospel focusing on the beginning of chapter 14 and considering what it means for Jesus to be the only way to know, trust, and follow God.

 Jesus talked more about money than almost any other subject in the Bible.
 He said, “Where your treasure is, your heart will be also” (Matthew 6:21).
 That means we declare something to be truly important when we invest our money in it.

 Everything we have belongs to God.
 He has entrusted us to be good stewards and to invest our resources – our time, our talents and our treasure – wisely.
 It is a privilege to be God’s instruments on earth and take the good news of Jesus to a broken, hurting world.